oshiomah1/oshiomah1.github.io/_posts/2021-3-05-Week_7_Walkthrough.md

 /home/jwestrob/.pyenv/shims/python /home/jwestrob/bin/bioscripts/ctbBio/orthologer.py reference [FASTA1] [FASTA2] > genome_comparison.tsv
 ```

 Now you have a file called `genome_comparison.tsv` that you can download and open up in excel/google sheets.
 Give it a look- see how large the syntenic blocks are that these two genomes share.
 Remember, you can look up gene names in ggkbase and see what they do.
+(I will give a quick demo on this at the beginning of class.)

 ---